A

 F

-• F (Frequency) Frequency of failure cause in relevant operating situations during planned operation time of vehicle or system
+Frequency of failure cause in relevant operating situations during planned operation time of vehicle or system

 The frequency F is an evaluation factor in the MSR-FMEA and replaces or supplements the occurrence O from the design FMEA.
 The frequency describes the estimated or expected frequency of a cause of failure in relevant operating situations during the planned operating time of the vehicle or system.
 The frequency can also assume values from 1 (very low) to 10 (very high).
-The reason for the frequency can be:
+The reason for the frequency can be: Results of D-FMEAs Results of P-FMEAs Field data on returns and rejected parts customer complaints Data on guarantee and goodwill costs Catalogs with failure rates of components

-• Failure Failure mode in the considered system element (focus element)
+Failure mode in the considered system element (focus element)

 Nonconformity Non - fulilment of a requirement.